 Address: 26 Le Thi Rieng Street, Ben Thanh Ward, District 1

 Opening hours: 2:30 PM – 11 PM

-Known as one of the most expensive Banh mi stalls in Saigon, their brand name is not only well-known to the Saigonese but also to foreign visitors.
-Throughout opening time, many people come here and wait in line to buy a Banh mi.
-Although the price of each Banh Mi is almost US$ 2, which is quite expensive, it is a worth-to-try experience for people who love Vietnamese street foods.
-Moreover, because of the special flavor of their pâté, we recommend you to come here to enjoy the best Banh Mi in Saigon.
+Known as one of the most expensive stalls in Saigon, their brand name is well-known to the Saigonese and foreign visitors.
+Throughout opening time, many people come here and wait in line.
+Although each piece is almost US$ 2, which is quite expensive, it is a worth-to-try experience for people who love Vietnamese street foods.
+Moreover, because of the unique flavor of their pâté, we recommend you come here to enjoy the best Banh Mi in Saigon.

 51 Cao Thang Street, District 3